bayoxx/Evaluating-the-Impact-of-Enrollment-Prompts-A-Data-Driven-A-B-Testing/README.md

 ### Sizing
 #### Choosing the Number of Samples given Power

-I used the [Evan Miller A/B testing calculator](https://www.evanmiller.org/ab-testing/sample-size.html) for solve this.
+I used the [Evan Miller A/B testing calculator](https://www.evanmiller.org/ab-testing/sample-size.html) to solve this.

 The results are given below.